BrianWong05/m3u8-converter/README.md

      - For master playlists, automatically selects the highest quality stream
 3. Click "Convert to MP4" to start the conversion process
 4. Wait for the conversion to complete (progress will be shown)
+5. Choose your next action:
+   - **View Video**: Preview the converted video in your browser
-5. Click "Download MP4" to download the converted file
+   - **Download MP4**: Download the converted file to your device
 6. Use "Convert Another File" to reset and convert additional files

 ## Features